tjcarney89/swift-structs-reading-ios-0217/README.md

 > Becoming fearless isn't the point.
 That's impossible.
 It's learning how to control your fear, and how to be free from it. -[Veronica Roth](https://en.wikipedia.org/wiki/Veronica_Roth)

+## Overview

+In this lesson. we'll cover the basics about Swift's structs.

 ## Learning Objectives

-* Learn the basics about Swift's structs
+* Create and describe the syntax of structs
-* Create your own structs
+* Distinguish structs from classes
-* Understand the difference between reference and value types when assigning each to variables and constants
+* Explain the difference between reference and value types when assigning each to variables and constants
-* Understand how to change a struct's properties
+* Change a struct's properties

 ## Structs